balamgit/Post-w-Badges/readme.md

 ## For Security Vulnerabilities & queries

-Kindly send an e-mail to BalaMG with subject C2C_ via [balamg@aatral.in](mailto:balamg@aatral.in).
+Kindly send an e-mail to BalaMG with subject P-W-B via [balamg@aatral.in](mailto:balamg@aatral.in).
 All security vulnerabilities & queries will be promptly addressed.